What is the Guarantee of Origin?

 The scheme provides a framework for tracking the origin of renewable electricity and low-emissions products.
 This ensures their production and consumption are accurately accounted for.

-Once a business is registered in the scheme, they will be able to create 2 types of certificates:
+Once a business is registered in the scheme, they can create 2 types of certificates:

-PGO certificates will show where a product was made, how it was produced and the carbon intensity of the product across its lifecycle (from production to consumption).
-PGO certificates will be created for eligible products that have registered profiles under the scheme.
+PGO certificates show where a product was made, how it was produced and the carbon intensity of the product across its lifecycle (from production to consumption).
+PGO certificates can be created for eligible products that have registered profiles under the scheme.

-REGO certificates will verify the source and characteristics of renewable electricity generation.
+REGO certificates verify the source and characteristics of renewable electricity generation.
 This includes when, where and how it was generated.
-The REGO will build on the large-scale generation certificate framework under the Renewable Energy Target.
+The REGO builds on the large-scale generation certificate framework under the Renewable Energy Target.

 Who can participate